Peerages in the United Kingdom: Hereditary peers

 A hereditary peer is a peer of the realm whose dignity may be inherited; those able to inherit it are said to be "in remainder".
 Hereditary peerage dignities may be created with writs of summons or by letters patent; the former method is now obsolete.
-Writs of summons summon an individual to Parliament, in the old feudal tradition, and merely implied the existence or creation of an hereditary peerage dignity, which is automatically inherited, presumably according to the traditional medieval rules (male-preference primogeniture, like the succession of the British crown until 2011).
+Writs of summons summon an individual to Parliament, in the old feudal tradition, and merely implied the existence or creation of a hereditary peerage dignity, which is automatically inherited, presumably according to the traditional medieval rules (male-preference primogeniture, like the succession of the British crown until 2011).
 Letters patent explicitly create a dignity and specify its course of inheritance (usually agnatic succession, like the Salic Law).
 Some hereditary titles can pass through and vest in female heirs in a system called coparcenary.
+Following the Succession to the Crown Act 2013, which replaced male-preference primogeniture with absolute primogeniture in the line of succession to the throne, there were calls from some hereditary peers' daughters to change the rules for hereditary peerages to match.
+In 2018 five daughters of hereditary peers took the government to the European Court of Human Rights to challenge the laws that stop them from inheriting their fathers titles and thereby being elected to the House of Lords.

 Once created, a peerage dignity continues to exist as long as there are surviving legitimate descendants (or legitimate agnatic descendants) of the first holder, unless a contrary method of descent is specified in the letters patent.
 Once the heirs of the original peer die out, the peerage dignity becomes extinct.
 In former times, peerage dignities were often forfeit by Acts of Parliament, usually when peers were found guilty of treason.
-Often, however, the felonious peer's descendants successfully petitioned the Sovereign to restore the dignity to the family.
+Often, however, the felonious peer's descendants successfully petitioned the sovereign to restore the dignity to the family.
 Some dignities, such as the Dukedom of Norfolk, have been forfeit and restored several times.
 Under the Peerage Act 1963 an individual can disclaim his peerage dignity for his own lifetime within one year of inheriting it.

 When the holder of a peerage succeeds to the throne, the dignity "merges in the Crown" and ceases to exist.

 All hereditary peers in the Peerages of England, Scotland, Great Britain, and the United Kingdom were entitled to sit in the House of Lords, subject only to qualifications such as age and citizenship, but under section 1 of the House of Lords Act 1999 they lost this right.
 The Act provided that 92 hereditary peers — the Lord Great Chamberlain and the Earl Marshal, along with 90 others exempted through standing orders of the House — would remain in the House of Lords in the interim, pending any reform of the membership to the House.
 Standing Order 9 provides that those exempted are 75 hereditary peers elected by other peers from and by respective party groups in the House in proportion to their numbers, and fifteen chosen by the whole House to serve as officers of the House.